fguisso/fguisso.github.io/content/posts/threat-modeling-intro.en.md

 # Threat Modeling Express: An Agile Approach to Security

-{{< button href="https://guisso.dev/talks/threat-modeling" target="_self" >}}
-Slides
-{{< /button >}}

 ## Introduction

-Threat Modeling is a powerful technique to identify potential threats and vulnerabilities in systems.
-In an ever-evolving security landscape, agile approaches such as **Threat Modeling Express** emerge as an efficient and collaborative way to continuously address these threats throughout the software development lifecycle.
+Threat Modeling is a powerful technique for identifying potential threats and vulnerabilities in systems.
+In an ever-evolving security landscape, agile approaches like **Threat Modeling Express** emerge as an efficient and collaborative way to address these threats continuously throughout the software development lifecycle.
+This methodology allows teams to visualize risks practically, facilitating decision-making and the implementation of appropriate countermeasures.

-In this article, we will explore the concept of Threat Modeling, its evolution, traditional approaches, and a new agile and practical method to integrate Threat Modeling into the workflows of development and security teams.

 ## What is Threat Modeling?

-**Threat Modeling** is the process of identifying threats, vulnerabilities, and countermeasures in systems, aiming to minimize risks and strengthen security.
-It involves thinking like an attacker to anticipate potential risks and security flaws at every stage of a system's development.
+**Threat Modeling** is the process of identifying threats, vulnerabilities, and controls within systems to minimize risks and strengthen security.
+It involves thinking like an attacker to anticipate potential risks and security flaws at every stage of system development.
+Unlike other practices, the focus is on business impact, directly linking threats to organizational risks.

-## The Origins of Threat Modeling
+## Origin and Evolution of Threat Modeling

-Threat Modeling has a long history, starting in the 1960s when the first shared systems were exploited for vulnerabilities.
-Here are some important milestones:
+Threat Modeling has evolved over the decades since the 1960s, with significant milestones shaping its current practice:

-- **1960s**: Initial attacks on shared systems.
+- **1960s**: The first attacks against shared systems emerged with multi-user access environments.
-- **1988**: Robert Barnard develops the first attacker profile for IT systems.
+- **1988**: Robert Barnard developed the first attacker profile for IT systems.
-- **1994**: Edward Amoroso introduces the concept of "threat trees".
+- **1994**: Edward Amoroso introduced the concept of "threat trees," structuring graphically how threats could be exploited.
-- **1998**: Bruce Schneier presents "attack trees" to systematize cyber risk analysis.
+- **1998**: Bruce Schneier popularized "attack trees," enabling a more systematic analysis of cyber risks.
-- **1999**: Microsoft develops **STRIDE**, one of the most popular Threat Modeling models.
+- **1999**: Microsoft created **STRIDE**, a widely used methodology to identify specific threats in systems.
-- **2020**: Publication of the **Threat Modeling Manifesto**, highlighting the essential values and principles for Threat Modeling.
+- **2020**: The **Threat Modeling Manifesto** was launched, emphasizing core principles for Threat Modeling practice.
-- **2024**: Launch of the **Threat Modeling Capabilities** document, which helps maximize the value of Threat Modeling practice.
+- **2024**: The publication of the **Threat Modeling Capabilities** document offered guidelines for maximizing the effectiveness of Threat Modeling.

+These milestones show how the practice has developed to become an essential component in modern security, increasingly integrating into software development processes.

+## Why is Threat Modeling Important?

+Unlike other security practices that focus solely on listing technical vulnerabilities, Threat Modeling provides a clearer and more direct view of business risks.
+It connects specific threats to potential impacts on the organization, making communication between technical teams and managers easier.

+For example, it is simpler for an executive to understand that there is a risk of financial loss due to data tampering (threat) than to explain that a technical vulnerability like **Insecure Deserialization** could lead to **RCE** (Remote Code Execution).
+With Threat Modeling, communication about risks becomes clearer, and mitigation decisions are more justified.

 ## Growth of Threat Modeling in the Market

-As cybersecurity gains relevance, more companies are adopting **Threat Modeling** as part of their secure development strategies.
-It provides a clearer view of risks and vulnerabilities during the design phases, reducing correction costs by anticipating problems.

-At events such as the **International Threat Modeling Conference** (ThreatModCon), industry leaders discuss new trends and best practices in the application of Threat Modeling.
-The event gathers more than 100 companies, 20 international speakers, and an audience largely composed of security professionals.
+The use of Threat Modeling has grown exponentially as companies seek proactive ways to protect against cyber threats.
+Events like the **International Threat Modeling Conference** (ThreatModCon) bring together industry leaders to share their experiences and innovative approaches, showcasing how the practice is evolving to meet the needs of a constantly changing market.

-## Traditional Approaches
+## Traditional Approaches and Threat Modeling Tools

-Several well-established methodologies for **Threat Modeling** exist, each with its own characteristics.
-Here are some of the most well-known:
+There are several well-established methodologies for Threat Modeling, each with its own specificities:

-- **STRIDE**: Created by Microsoft, it helps identify threats in complex systems.
-- **PASTA**: Focuses on attack simulations and compliance analysis.
+- **STRIDE**: Focuses on specific threats like spoofing and privilege escalation.
+- **PASTA**: A seven-step model that aligns business objectives with technical requirements.
-- **Trike**: Uses threat models for auditing and risk management.
+- **Trike**: Emphasizes auditing and risk management.
-- **VAST**: Integrated with DevOps and based on process flows and diagrams.
+- **VAST**: Integrated into DevOps, using flow diagrams for agile threat modeling.
-- **Hybrid**: Combines different methodologies for a customized approach.
+- **Hybrid**: Combines elements from different methodologies for complex scenarios.

+### Data Flow Modeling Tools

+Before starting the modeling process, it is essential to choose a tool for drawing the **data flow**.
+Some popular options include:

+- **draw.io**
+- **Excalidraw**
+- **MermaidJS**

+What matters is that the team is comfortable with the chosen tool, as the goal is to use time to model threats, not to learn a new tool.
+If the team is already familiar with one of these options, it is more efficient to proceed with it to ensure everyone remains focused on the main objective.

 ## Threat Modeling Express

-The new agile approach called **Threat Modeling Express** simplifies the traditional process, focusing on collaboration, quick iterations, and continuous integration with DevSecOps.
-Its principles are based on agility and flexibility, making it ideal for teams that need to integrate security into the fast-paced development cycle.
+The agile approach called **Threat Modeling Express** simplifies the traditional process, focusing on collaboration and quick iterations.
+The methodology is designed to integrate into DevSecOps, allowing teams to develop threat models in short cycles and continuously refine them as development progresses.

-## The Threat Modeling Express Process
+## Threat Modeling Express Process

 ### 1. Team Preparation and Engagement

-The first step is to ensure that the development and security teams are aligned.
-Creating a shared security culture is key so that everyone understands the importance of Threat Modeling.
+The first step is to ensure that the development and security teams are aligned and engaged.
+This begins with creating a shared security culture.
+Participate in the team's existing rituals, such as daily stand-ups and planning meetings, to understand what the team does and how each part connects to the product.
+This initial engagement helps build trust and interest in security.

+The phrase “Security should be defended like programming languages or IDEs” is fundamental here.
+The goal is to make the team "fight" for security just as they advocate for their favorite technologies.
+When the team feels part of the process and sees value in what they are doing, collaboration flows better, and threat modeling becomes more effective.

 ### 2. Data Flow Creation

-Mapping the main data flows in the system is essential to identify critical vulnerability points.
-Visualize where data flows and how it might be intercepted or compromised.
+Creating the **data flow** is essential to map where data flows through the system and where it might be compromised.
+The process involves the development team, as they are the ones who know the system best.
+Encourage the team to lead the creation of the data flow, identifying users, processes, and databases.

+During this stage, it is important to focus only on the main flows and simplify.
+We can detail each endpoint, but for an agile approach, the goal is to capture the most critical flows.
+Remember that the scope should focus on what the team can act on, avoiding mapping processes outside the team's direct control.

 ### 3. Asset Identification

-It is important to identify the most critical assets for system security, those that require the most protection.
-Each part of the system that stores or processes sensitive data must be assessed for vulnerability.
+Asset identification is the next step.
+Here, we list the critical components of the system that need to be protected, such as databases, APIs, and sensitive services.
+Explain to the team what assets are and why it is important to focus on what could truly impact the business.
+Highlighting the assets helps the team see clearly where risks are concentrated.

 ### 4. Threat Enumeration

-At this stage, you must put yourself in the attackers' shoes and think about how they might compromise the system.
-Consider different types of threats, such as cybercriminals, state actors, hacktivists, and even internal threats, such as disgruntled employees.
+In threat enumeration, the goal is to put yourself in the attacker’s position and think about how they might compromise the system.
+The team should use the created **data flow** to identify the points where assets can be attacked.
+Encourage the team to "wear the hat" of different threat actors, opening their minds to new possibilities.

+#### Threat Actors

+Threat modeling should consider a variety of actors, including:

+- **Cybercriminals**: Motivated by financial gain, they often use ransomware and phishing.
+- **State-sponsored actors**: Focused on espionage and sabotage, targeting critical infrastructure.
+- **Hacktivists**: Aim to promote social or political causes.
+- **Thrill-seekers**: Attack for fun or learning but may cause damage.
+- **Insiders**: Internal actors, intentional or accidental, with privileged system access.
+- **Cyberterrorists**: Driven by political or religious ideologies, seeking to cause chaos.

+Additionally, at our company, we discussed new possibilities, such as **reality show fans(Big Brother Brazil)** who organize mass voting campaigns or online defamation efforts.
+Today we have more than [3M votes per minute](https://www.hcaptcha.com/post/globo-counts-nearly-3-million-votes-per-minute-with-hcaptcha-enterprise), this is the biggest voting in the world.
+To understand these emerging actors better and how to think in new possibilties, check out the [OWASP Global AppSec 2023](https://owasp2023globalappsecwashin.sched.com/event/1M6Qh/the-threat-actors-we-forgot-to-model-profiling-socially-motivated-cyber-criminals) talk.

 ### 5. Control Definition

-With the threats identified, the next step is to define the technical and procedural controls to mitigate those threats.
-These controls are implemented as clear tasks for the development and security teams.
+With threats identified, the next step is to define technical and procedural controls to mitigate them.
+Here, the team should note all controls, even those already implemented, to ensure they are continuously applied correctly and remain effective.

-## Tools and Techniques

-To facilitate the Threat Modeling process, some tools can be used:

-- **Excalidraw**: A tool for visualizing data flows and modeling threats.
-- **Jira/Trello**: Task management and integration with the Threat Modeling process.

-Other important tools include:

-- **Microsoft Threat Modeling Tool**: Uses the STRIDE model to identify threats.
-- **IriusRisk**: A tool that integrates Threat Modeling throughout the development lifecycle.
-- **OWASP Threat Dragon**: An open-source tool that helps create threat diagrams as part of the secure development lifecycle.

-## Types of Threats

-Enumerating threats is one of the main steps of modeling.
-To do this, you need to put yourself in the place of each **threat actor** and think about the ways they could cause problems to the system or access assets.
-Some examples of threat actors include:

-- **Cybercriminals**: Motivated by financial gain.
-- **State-sponsored actors**: Engaged in espionage and sabotage.
-- **Hacktivists**: Use attacks to promote political or social causes.
-- **Thrill-seekers**: Attack for fun or learning but may cause harm.
-- **Insiders**: Internal threats, either intentional or accidental, from employees.
-- **Cyberterrorists**: Act with political or ideological motivations.

-Beyond these traditional actors, in our company, we discussed other possibilities, such as **reality show fans**, who can organize massive voting campaigns, disrupt voting systems, or even promote online defamation campaigns.
-For more information on emerging threat actors, check out the [OWASP Global AppSec 2023](https://owasp2023globalappsecwashin.sched.com/event/1M6Qh/the-threat-actors-we-forgot-to-model-profiling-socially-motivated-cyber-criminals) presentation.
+The team should create clear tasks for implementing and monitoring these controls throughout the product lifecycle.
+This includes, for example, validating if controls like multi-factor authentication or encryption remain active and effective after system updates.

 ## Conclusion

-**Threat Modeling Express** offers an agile and efficient way to integrate Threat Modeling into the development cycle, helping mitigate risks before they become problems.
-With the increasing complexity of threats, it is essential that security and development teams work together to protect their systems proactively.
+**Threat Modeling Express** offers an agile and efficient way to integrate threat modeling into the development cycle, helping mitigate risks before they become problems.
+With the increasing complexity of threats, it is essential for security and development teams to work together to protect their systems proactively.

-If you haven't implemented Threat Modeling yet, now is the time to start.
-Integrate it into your development pipeline and keep your organization safe from the threats of today and tomorrow.
+If you haven’t implemented Threat Modeling yet, now is the time to start.
+Integrate it into your development pipeline and keep your organization safe from today’s and tomorrow’s threats.

+Remember, security is a continuous and collaborative process, and the earlier it is integrated into development, the more effective the protection of your systems will be.